briansimiyuj/doctor-appointment-app/README.md

         c.
 Attach the `handleAddPrescription` function to the submit button's onClick event
         d.
 Attach `onClose` prop to the cancel button's onClick event

       ##### Add Prescription Hook

-      Add Prescription hook will be used to add a new prescription to `local storage`
+      The Add Prescription Hook is responsible for saving multiple prescriptions to `local storage` and syncing them across the application.

-        1. Retrieve the following:
+        1. Retrieve Contexts
-          a. `prescriptions` state from the `Prescription Provider`
+          a. `prescriptions` and `setPrescriptions` from the `Prescription Provider`
           b. `closeModals` function from the `Notes Tab Provider`
           c. `profile` state from the `Profile Provider`
           d. `appointmentID` state from the `Appointment Provider`
           e. `addPrescription` function from the `Patient Details Provider`

-        2. Create `currentPrescription` state variable to store the current prescription
-        3. Create `canSave` state variable to store whether the current prescription can be submitted; which checks if the current prescription properties are not empty (`medicineName`, `dose`, `frequency` and `duration`)
-        4. Create `handleAddPrescription` function to handle the addition of a new prescription
+        2. Validation
           a.
-If `profile` type is not a doctor, `canSave` is false and `appointmentID` is not defined, exit the function
+Instead of checking only the last prescription, evaluate all prescriptions in state
           b.
+A prescription is considered valid if the following properties are not empty:
+              i. `medicineName`
+              ii. `dose`
+              iii. `frequency`
+              iv. `duration`

+        3. Create New Prescription Objects
-Create a new prescription object with the following properties:
+          a.
+For each valid prescription, generate a new object with:
-            i. `_id`: a unique identifier for the prescription ii. `medicineName` from the current prescription
+              i. `_id`: a unique identifier
+              ii. `medicineName` (trimmed string)
-            iii. `dose` from the current prescription
+              iii. `dose` (trimmed string)
-            iv. `frequency` from the current prescription
+              iv. `frequency` (trimmed string)
-            iv. `duration` from the current prescription
-            v. `notes` from the current prescription or an empty string vi. `appointmentID` from the `appointmentID` state
-            vii. `doctorID` from the `profile` state
+              v. `duration` (trimmed string)
+              vi. `notes` (trimmed string or empty string)
+              vii. `appointmentID` (from Appointment Provider)
+              viii. `doctorID` (from Profile Provider)
-            viii. `createdAt`: the current date and time
+              ix. `createdAt`: the current date and time in ISO format

-          c.
-Reset the current prescription properties to empty strings
+        4. Handle Save (`handleAddPrescription`)
+          a.
+Exit early if any of the following are true:
+              i. `profile` type is not `"doctor"`
+              ii. `appointmentID` is not defined
+              iii.
+No valid prescriptions exist
+          b.
+If conditions are met:
+              i.
+Replace the prescriptions state with:
+                - All valid prescriptions
+                - A new empty prescription row for future input
-          d.
-Call `addPrescription` function with the new prescription object
+              ii.
+Call `addPrescription` for each valid prescription
-          e.
-Show a success message to the user
+              iii.
+Display a success message to the user, indicating how many prescriptions were added
-          f.
-Call `closeModals` function to close the modal
+              iv.
+Call `closeModals` to close the modal

       ##### Prescription List Component